olituks/dart-polymer-boilerplate/README.md

 Covered
 -------
-  - Mainpage with menu and simple responsive design
+  - Mainpage with menu and simple responsive design.
-  - A translation system for the page
+  - Polymer custom element to internationalize the code.
+  - Polymer custom element to insert snippet html code.
-  - Signin page
+  - Signin page with social buttons.
-  - About page
+  - About page.

 Uncovered yet
 -------------